Suzanna-Linn/slua/docs/new-release.md

 This example converts datetimes stored as timestamps (returned by `os.clock()`) into JSON objects with "date" and "hour".
 The keys containing a timestamp are identified by their names starting with "time".

-<pre class="language-sluab"><code class="language-sluab">-- a table for the replacer/reviver exampler with 5 timestamps
+<pre class="language-sluab"><code class="language-sluab">-- a table for the replacer/reviver example with 5 timestamps
 local shelter = {
     name = "Happy Tails",
     timeCreated = 1770112800,